Unboxed-Software/solana-course/content/transfer-hook.md

-The `transfer-hook` extension allows custom onchain logic to be after each transfer within the same transaction.
+The `transfer-hook` extension allows custom onchain logic to be run after each transfer within the same transaction.
 More specifically, the `transfer-hook` extension requires a 'hook' or 'callback' in the form of a Solana program following the [Transfer Hook Interface](https://github.com/solana-labs/solana-program-library/tree/master/token/transfer-hook/interface).
 Then every time any token of that mint is transferred the Token Extensions Program calls this 'hook' as a CPI.